minhajsiddiqui/tm-assessment-test/README.md

 * TeamTaskServiceImpl is taking care of task assignment.

-## Steps
+## Steps to run

-* Before running this app, you must run the following sql script to initiate the DB Schema
+1. Before running this app, you must run the following sql script to initiate the DB Schema

+CREATE USER 'dbadmin'@'localhost' IDENTIFIED BY 'tmuseR$12345'

 CREATE TABLE task( task_id VARCHAR(20) NOT NULL PRIMARY KEY, skill VARCHAR(20) NOT NULL);